trueos/sysadm-docs/client_handbook/sysadmclient.rst

 * **Local DS:** Use the drop-down menu to select the pool or dataset to replicate to the remote system.

-The buttons at the top of the "Setup Replication" screen have several
+The buttons at the top of the *Setup Replication* area have several
 uses:

-* **+ icon:** Add a replication schedule.
+* :guilabel:`+`: Add a replication schedule.
 Multiple schedules are supported, meaning you can replicate to multiple systems or replicate different "Local DS" datasets at different times.

-* **- icon:** Remove an already created, and highlighted, replication schedule.
+* :guilabel:`-`: Remove an already created, and highlighted, replication schedule.

-* **gear icon:** Modify the schedule for the highlighted replication.
+* :guilabel:`Gear`: Modify the schedule for the highlighted replication.

-* **Start:** Manually starts a replication to the system specified in the highlighted replication.
+* :guilabel:`Start`: Manually starts a replication to the system specified in the highlighted replication.

-* **Initialize:** Deletes the existing replicated snapshots on the remote system and starts a new replication.
+* :guilabel:`Initialize`: Deletes the existing replicated snapshots on the remote system and starts a new replication.
 This is useful if a replication gets stuck and will not complete.

 .. index:: sysadm, life preserver, schedules, configuration